galaxyproject/galaxy-hub/src/events/GCC2013/TrainingDay/VMs/index.md

 ## 1. Install VirtualBox on your laptop

-**[George Magklaras](http://folk.uio.no/georgios) has created two videos on how to install !VirtualBox on Linux and Windows.**  These videos also describe how to start a VM as well (using the [Installing and Maintaining a Local Galaxy Server](/src/Events/GCC2013/TrainingDay/VMs//index.md) image, but the principle is the same for the other image as well).
+**[George Magklaras](http://folk.uio.no/georgios) has created two videos on how to install VirtualBox on Linux and Windows.**  These videos also describe how to start a VM as well (using the [Installing and Maintaining a Local Galaxy Server](/src/Events/GCC2013/TrainingDay/VMs//index.md) image, but the principle is the same for the other image as well).

 * [Install VirtualBox on Linux](http://youtu.be/jnarp-j12lw)
 * [Install VirtualBox on Windows](http://youtu.be/7jOnscRjaFs)